Change-Point Analysis of Time Series with Evolutionary Spectra

-Change-point problems have also been studied in the frequency domain in several fields, though with less generality. \citet{adak:98} investigated the detection of change-points in piecewise stationary time series by looking at the difference in the power spectral density for two adjacent regimes.
-He compared several distance metrics such as the Kolmogorov-Smirnov, Cr\'{a}mer-Von Mises and CUSUM-type distance proposed by \citet{coates/diggle}. \citet{last/shumway:08} focused on detecting change-points in piecewise locally stationary series.
-They exploited some of the results in \citet{Kakizawa/shumway/taniguchi} and \citet{huang/ombao/stoffer:2004} to propose a Kullback-Liebler discrimination information but did not derive the null distribution of the test statistic.
-We provide a general change-point analysis about the time-varying spectrum of a time series and establish the relevant asymptotic theory of the proposed test statistics under both the null and alternative hypotheses.
+Change-point problems have also been studied in the frequency-domain in several fields, though with less generality. \citet{adak:98} investigated the detection of change-points in piecewise stationary time series by looking at the difference in the power spectral density for two adjacent regimes.
+She compared several distance metrics such as the Kolmogorov-Smirnov, Cr\'{a}mer-Von Mises and CUSUM-type distance proposed by \citet{coates/diggle}. \citet{last/shumway:08} focused on detecting change-points in piecewise locally stationary series.
+They exploited some of the results in \citet{Kakizawa/shumway/taniguchi} and \citet{huang/ombao/stoffer:2004} to propose a Kullback-Liebler discrimination information but did not derive the null distribution of the test statistic. \citet{dette/wu/zhou:2019} considered testing for change-points in the autocorrelation coefficient at some pre-specified lag $k$ while allowing for local stationarity under the null hypothesis.
+They proposed a time-domain method based on a CUSUM-type test.
+To the extent that the autocorrelation at a given lag is only one of the features contained in the spectrum, our setting is more general. \citet{zhang:16} considered testing for and estimating change-points in the mean of a piecewise locally stationary time series.
+This is a different problem from ours since the spectrum involves the second-order properties which are complex to study. \citet{preuss/puchstein/dette:2015} considered the detection and estimation of change-points in the autocovariance function but they required stationarity under the null hypothesis.
+Several authors considered methods based on segmenting the wavelet spectrum for piecewise stationary time series {[}see, e.g., \citet{barigozzi/cho/fryzlewicz:2018} and \citeauthor{cho/fryzlewicz:2012} (\citeyear{cho/fryzlewicz:2012}; \citeyear{cho/fryzlewicz:2017}){]}.
+Outside of the wavelet context other contributions are \citet{kirch/muhsal/ombao:2015} and \citet{Schrhoder/ombao:2019}. \citet{vogt/dette:2015} investigated the detection of gradual changes in a locally stationary time series.
+Our contribution is different since we provide a general change-point analysis about the time-varying spectrum of a time series and establish the relevant asymptotic theory of the proposed test statistics under both the null and alternative hypotheses.